 If you want to hike all the way to the falls, make sure you stop in at the government office in town to get a hiking permit.

-Take the Kalalau Trail where you will reach the falls about halfway along the hike.
-This is arguably one of the most beautiful hikes in America, covering 22-miles round trip.
+Take the Kalalau Trail, where you will reach the falls halfway along the hike.
+This is arguably one of the most beautiful hikes in America, covering 22 miles round trip.

 11. Opaekaa Falls

-Another easy-access waterfall you can enjoy from the car, is the Opaekaa Falls back on Kauai’s eastern coast.
+Another easy-access waterfall you can enjoy from the car is the Opaekaa Falls back on Kauai’s east side.

-While this 2-tier waterfall only drops 150 feet, it’s still one of the best waterfalls in all of Kauai.
+While this double-tiered waterfall only drops 150 feet, it’s still one of the best waterfalls in all of Kauai.

 While you can see the falls from the parking lot, the best way to see Opaekaa Falls is by going on a 30-minute hike.